castrovroberto/lite-vault/README.md

 - **Sealing:** The master encryption key will not be persisted directly.
 An unseal mechanism will be required to load the key into memory (F-CORE-140).
   - **Implemented:** The core `SealManager` controls the loading/unloading of the master key into memory.
 The vault starts sealed and blocks crypto operations.
   - **Initial Unseal:** Currently relies on providing the master key via the `mssm.master.b64` configuration property (e.g., environment variable) for automatic unseal on startup. **Securing this initial key value is critical.**
-- **Authentication:** API access is now protected by static tokens when enabled (`mssm.auth.static-tokens.enabled=true`).
+- **Authentication:** API access (including the new `/v1/kv/data/**` endpoints) is protected by static tokens when enabled (`mssm.auth.static-tokens.enabled=true`).
 Clients must provide a valid token in the `X-Vault-Token` header.
 These tokens should be treated as sensitive credentials.
 - **Configuration Validation:** The application now performs basic validation on required configuration properties at startup (e.g., master key, storage path) and will fail to start if they are missing or invalid.
 Also includes conditional validation for static tokens (tokens required only if enabled).

 ## Getting Started